Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 Two questions:

-I often use this question as an example in my blog1—what is the origin of government?
+I often use this question as an example in my blog1 — what is the origin of government?
 One school of thought is classical political economy, represented by social contract theory, public goods theory2, and social welfare theory.
-The establishment of a power collective stems from the need for collective optimization.
+The establishment of power collectives stems from the need for collective optimization.

-Of course, how to measure social welfare is itself a philosophical question.
-Minimum (veil of ignorance thought experiment3)?
-Maximum?
-Mean?
-Absolute value?
-Marginal value?
-Designing a weighted convex function?
+Of course, how to measure social welfare itself is a philosophical question: minimum (veil of ignorance thought experiment3)? maximum? mean? absolute value? marginal value? designing weighted convex functions?

-Beyond that, the values of justice are also philosophical issues, such as Amartya Sen’s freedom of choice; the average outcome of planned economies; the average initial distribution of endowments…
+Beyond this, conceptions of justice are also philosophical issues, such as Amartya Sen’s concept of freedom of choice; outcome equality in planned economies; endowment equality in initial distributions…

-Setting taxes is like the trolley problem: one track has the poor, another has the middle class, and another has the rich—even the driver must consider that some might turn into Super Saiyans and flip the table before being hit.
+Tax design resembles the trolley problem: one track has the poor, another the middle class, and another the wealthy — even considering that some might transform into Super Saiyans and overturn the table before being hit.

 Before introducing another school of thought, let’s look at the next question—what determines the development of a state.

-One major school of thought is the resource endowment theory from the perspective of international trade.
-Country A has 4 units of resource A and 2 units of resource B, but industry A is more profitable, so it naturally chooses industry A. Country B has only 0.5 units of resource A and 1 unit of resource B, so industry B is more profitable, and it develops industry B.
+One major perspective is the resource endowment theory in international trade.
+Country A has 4 units of resource a and 2 units of resource b, but industry a is more profitable, so it naturally chooses industry a.
+Country B has only 0.5 units of resource a and 1 unit of resource b, making industry b more profitable, thus it develops industry b.

-Thus, even though Country A is stronger in all resources compared to Country B, it chooses industry A because it is more profitable internally.
-Similarly, Country B chooses industry B. This model (H-O comparative advantage) vividly explains why weaker countries with lower absolute advantages can still export goods to stronger countries.
-Professor Lin Yifu proposed “New Structural Economics” based on this idea.
+Therefore, even though Country A is superior in all resources compared to Country B, since it internally focuses on developing the most profitable industry A, it chooses industry A; similarly, Country B chooses industry B. This model (H-O comparative advantage) vividly explains why weaker countries with absolute disadvantages can still export goods to stronger countries.
+Professor Justin Yifu Lin proposed “New Structural Economics” based on this idea.

 First stage view: Absolute advantage